Tim Anderson's IT Writing

 Tech writing blog

 The ITWriting blog is where you will find all the content – news, reviews, and comment from an independent viewpoint.
-There are also thousands of comments from readers, in some cases (I freely admit) of higher quality or greater interest than the original post.
-The latest posts are shown under Recent Posts below.
+There are also thousands of comments from readers, in many cases of higher quality or greater interest than the original post.

 To keep up-to-date with new posts, subscribe to the RSS feed or follow me on Twitter.